top of page

 The most common advice for people-pleasers sounds straightforward: learn to say no, set boundaries, put yourself first.

-That's because you're fighting your nervous system, not a bad habit.
+That's because you're fighting your nervous system survival strategy.

-When your brain encoded "accommodation = safety" in childhood, it filed that equation at a neurological level — beneath conscious awareness, faster than thought.
+When your brain encoded "accommodation = safety" in childhood, it filed that equation in the threat pathways of your nervous sytem, at a level that activates beneath conscious awareness, faster than thought.
 Trying to override that with willpower is like trying to override the reflex that pulls your hand from a hot stove.
-You can do it once, maybe twice, but the system fights back.
+It just doesn't work.

 Willpower lives in your prefrontal cortex — the rational, planning part of your brain.
 It's powerful but energetically expensive to run.

-People-pleasing lives in your limbic system — the fast, automatic, survival-oriented part.
+Survival strategies, such as people-pleasing, lives in your limbic system — the fast, automatic, survival-oriented part.
 In a contest between the two, the survival system wins almost every time.
-Not because you're weak, but because that's how brains are built.
+That's how brains are built.

 This is why you can understand your people-pleasing perfectly, read every book about boundaries, agree with all of it intellectually — and still freeze when your colleague asks you to take on extra work, or when your partner's tone shifts.

-Insight without capacity changes nothing.
-You don't need to understand more.
-You need to be able to do something different — and that requires building the specific skills your nervous system never had the chance to develop.
+Insight without capacity changes almost nothing.
+To be able to do something different requires giving your nervous sytem other means to ensure your emotional survival.
+You can do so by building the specific skills, capacities and resources your nervous system never had the chance to develop.

 The Trade-Off Your Brain Made

 Every human needs safety, connection, self-worth, and autonomy.
-When a child's environment can't support all four — when expressing autonomy threatens connection, or when self-worth feels available only through usefulness — the brain sacrifices one need to protect another.
+When a child's environment can't support all four — when expressing autonomy threatens connection, or when aproval seems available only through usefulness — the brain sacrifices one need to protect another.

 People-pleasers typically traded authenticity for connection.